 Sponsored by the Marquette Council #1437 Knights of Columbus, the Jesuit-Marquette Circle #4156 of Columbian Squires is a spiritual service club that includes intellectual, athletic, and social events for its members.
 The Circle celebrates quarterly Masses, parties, and banquets together with the Knights, while at the same time raising money for mentally disabled citizens, fostering school spirit and cleanliness, running the Mission Drive, helping charity groups, as well as working with and supporting all the organizations at Jesuit High School.
-The end result of participation in this organization is the development of leadership ability in each Squire, with charity, unity, fraternity, and patriotism as four important supports of the organization and its members.
-This Circle has won state, national, and international awards for extraordinary work.
+The end result of participation in this organization is the development of leadership ability in each Squire, with charity, unity, fraternity, and patriotism as four important tenets of the organization.
+The Squires have won state, national, and international awards for their extraordinary work.